dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHEPOE-highereducation-proofofenrolment_business.md

 * National and cross-border trust frameworks should accept EUHEPOE as official proof.
 * The credential should be regularly re-issued upon status changes (e.g., graduation, withdrawal).
 * Integration with wallet-based ID and student apps is encouraged for seamless access.
+* The credential includes displayParameter and credentialProfiles for consistent rendering and interoperability.